Vaginal intercourse can be continued as usual if your

 Your interest in sex may

-change during your pregnancy.
-For example, you may have nausea and fatigue in the first
+change throughout your pregnancy.
+For example, nausea and fatigue in the first

 the second or third trimesters will not usually cause any problems.
-Late in
+Later in

 pregnancy, you may find sex most comfortable when you lie on your side.
 Also,

-orgasm close to your due date may start uterine contractions.
+orgasm close to your delivery date may start uterine contractions.

 it can cause serious problems for you and the fetus.
 If you are or may be

-pregnant and are thinking about having sex with a new partner or a
+pregnant and are considering having sexual intercourse with a new partner or a

-partner who may be infected with an STI, use condoms.
-They can help protect you and
+partner who may be infected with an STI, use condoms to protect yourself and

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the